 Sometimes this type of support is all that a mother, parents and the whole family, needs to grow comfortably, naturally and enjoyably into parenthood.

-All postnatal support £20 hour.
+All postnatal support £25 per hour for first ten hours then £20 an hour.
 Minimum booking of two hours.

 Infant feeding support

 As your postnatal doula, I can support you as you work out the important job of feeding your baby.
 As you get to know your baby, you will want to have independent, evidence-based support and information so that you can make the choices that work for you.
 I can: